Product Discovery Techniques: Methods, Frameworks, and Tools

 - Highlights moments of delight and frustration

 For example, you map how users juggle their schedules.
-If they’re wrangling sticky notes and mental math, here’s your chance to develop a killer scheduling feature.
+If they're wrangling sticky notes and mental math, here's your chance to develop a killer scheduling feature.
+Teams often build these maps in collaborative tools such as Miro or FigJam.

-3. Usability Testing
+3. Usability testing

 Testing usability involves observing users interacting with your product or prototype to spot struggles and pain points.